BuoYancYdabl/Buoyancy-s-Cleanup-Detail/README.md

 **Game contain inapropriate graphics: blood, slaughter, war-posible thematic!**

+If you downloading game from code be patient: game has old version anyways.
+I updating game right in tic.
+If you want to play it with new features wait for new release.
+Thank you for patience!

 Please make sure that you read [code of conduct](https://github.com/BuoYancYdabl/Buoyancy-s-Cleanup-Detail/blob/master/CODE_OF_CONDUCT.md), [contributing](https://github.com/BuoYancYdabl/Buoyancy-s-Cleanup-Detail/blob/master/CONTRIBUTING.md) and also accept a [license](https://github.com/BuoYancYdabl/Buoyancy-s-Cleanup-Detail/blob/master/LICENSE).